-To the Shareholders of Marathon Patent Group, Inc.:
+To the Shareholders of Marathon Digital Holdings, Inc.:

-You are cordially invited to attend Annual Meeting of Shareholders (the "Annual Meeting") of Marathon Patent Group, Inc., a Nevada corporation (the "Company"), to be held at 10:00 AM local time on December 17, 2020, at the Company's offices at 1180 N. Town Center Drive, Suite 100, Las Vegas, Nevada 89144 to consider and vote upon the following proposals:
+You are cordially invited to attend the Annual Meeting of Shareholders (the "Annual Meeting") of Marathon Digital Holdings, Inc., a Nevada corporation (the "Company"), to be held at 8:00 AM local time on Friday, August 6, 2021, at Wynn Las Vegas and Encore, 3131 Las Vegas Blvd, Las Vegas, NV 89109, to consider and vote upon the following proposals:

-1. To approve an increase in the number of shares available in the Company's 2018 Equity Incentive Plan by 5,000,000 shares;
+1. To approve an increase in the number of shares available in the Company's 2018 Equity Incentive Plan by 7,500,000 shares;

-- 2. Approve the election of one Class II Director for the remainder of a three-year term expiring in 2022 and one Class III Director for a three-year term expiring in 2023. - 3.
-The ratification of the appointment of RBSM, LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2020. - 4.
-The approval, on an advisory basis, of the 2019 compensation of the Company's named executive officers. - 5.
-To transact such other business as may be properly brought before the 2020 Annual Meeting and any adjournments thereof.
+2. Approve the election of four Class I directors for a three-year term expiring in 2024.

+- 3. The ratification of the appointment of RBSM, LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2021. - 4.
+To transact such other business as may be properly brought before the 2021 Annual Meeting and any adjournments thereof.